9 Signs You Have What It Takes to Major in Finance

-You feel like a cog in the wheel at your current job, and you’re sick of going nowhere fast.
-You know you have the natural talents and abilities to go places . . . you’re just not sure which college major will take you there.
-One thing is for sure: you need to escape your slow-moving job and find a high-powered career where you’ll have the competitive edge and the recognition you deserve.
+You feel like a cog in the wheel at your current job, and you’re getting tired of going nowhere.
+You know you have the natural talents to go places, but you’re just not sure which places will suit you best.
+One thing is for sure: You need to escape your slow-moving job and find a career where your abilities can shine.

-Not all careers are right for someone with your competitive streak and perpetual drive.
-The world of finance is one field that will take your natural abilities and reward you with a career worth bragging about.
+Not all careers are right for someone with your ambitions and perpetual drive.
+The world of finance is one field that will take your natural abilities and reward you with an exciting and financially satisfying career.
 But not everyone can hack it in this field.

-So how do you know if you have what it takes to major in finance?
-We spoke with finance experts who are sharing exactly which skills you need to get ahead in this competitive industry.
-If these characteristics sound familiar, you might be a natural winner in the world of finance!
+So how do you know if you have what it takes to major in Finance?
+We spoke with finance experts about which skills you need to get ahead in this competitive industry.
+If these characteristics sound familiar, you might be a natural winner in the world of finance.

 You should consider a career in finance if …